 Money can’t necessarily buy happiness, but it can resolve some of your stressors and, in turn, many problems.
 This is especially true if you and your significant other are regularly fighting about money.

-There are many approaches you can take to improving your financial situation.
+There are many approaches you can take to improving your financial goals.
 Some are more comfortable than others and, depending on your personal factors, some might be less realistic.

 Earning money outside of your 9 to 5 isn’t a new idea.
 However, the popularity of a “side hustle” has grown exponentially in recent years.
 By getting a second job on the side or turning a hobby into a money-maker, you can relieve some of the financial stress in your home.

 You should also focus on setting a budget and sticking to it.
-This means sitting down with your spouse to determine your monthly spending, set goals, automate saving, and even eliminate expenses that are unnecessary or have a negative impact.
+This means sitting down with your spouse to determine your monthly spending habits, set goals, automate deposits to your savings account, and even eliminate expenses that are unnecessary or have a negative impact.
 In order for a good budget to work, of course, everyone has to be on the same page and commit to the plan.